Curriculum and Instruction - Middle School (EDCI)College of Education

 ANTH 220 - Introduction to Biological Anthropology

-Advising is mandatory for all secondary education majors.
+Advising is mandatory for all middle school math and science education majors.
 For more information or to schedule an advising appointment, contact the Office of Student Services (301-405-2364).

 The yearlong internship, which is the culminating experience in the teacher preparation program, takes place in a Professional Development School.